Accelerynt-Security/Zscaler-add-Domains-to-URL-Category/README.md

 ![Zscaler_Access_2](Images/Zscaler_Access_2.png)

-Paste "**Zscaler-add-Domains-to-URL-Category**" into the principal search box and click the option that appears.
+Paste "**AS-Zscaler-Integration**" into the principal search box and click the option that appears.
 Click "**Next**" towards the bottom of the page.

 ![Zscaler_Access_3](Images/Zscaler_Access_3.png)